 It was a beautiful hotel, of course.
 But for the price, there are far better boutique hotels in vieux quebec.
 The lobby smelled, the staff were largely indifferent, and the rooms were nice but not that nice.

-Traveller from barrie ont
+Traveller from canada

 Located in Old Quebec, this eco-friendly hotel is within a 10-minute walk of Le Capitole and Parliament Building.
 Citadelle …More